 Interview Coaching is one of H-Training’s key services.
-We are uniquely placed to offer specialist expertise to clients across the Civil Service, Multi-National Organisations and SMEs.
-Our clients range from local authorities to an Garda Síochána, as well as Tech heavyweights such as Twitter, Teamwork and Google along with Pharma, Sales, Manufacturing and the United Nations.
+We are uniquely placed to offer specialist expertise to clients across the civil service, multi-national organisations and SMEs.
+Our clients range from local authorities to an Garda Síochána, as well as tech heavyweights such as Twitter, Teamwork and Google.
+We also work with worldwide-known companies such as the United Nations.
 This unique blend of experience allows us to provide a nuanced approach to each role.
-Through Interview Coaching we will guide you on how to best demonstrate the behaviours and competencies tailored to the role for which you are applying.
+Through interview coaching, we will guide you on how to best demonstrate the behaviours and competencies tailored to the role for which you are applying.
 We have offices in both Cork and Dublin but operate in all corners of the world.

 We need to be clear on one thing, interviewing is a competition.
 Whether you live in Cork, Dublin, L. A or Hong Kong, an organisation is looking for the best candidate available.
-In this vein, interview coaching will help you to be clear on what you are offering.
+In this vein, interview training will help you to be clear on what you are offering.
 What is your pitch?
 Why should they choose you?
 This is not something we make up or spin.
 H-Training helps you to understand what it is about your skills, experience and knowledge that will help you stand out from the crowd.
 The information is already there, we just need to curate it.

 Most of the information we deliver is written.
 How can you do this verbally and with impact?
 This is often a challenge candidates face at interview.
 The answer here is simple.
 You practice saying your competencies and discussing your competitive advantage aloud.
 This does not mean you learn it off by heart, as that is not recommended.
 What you do is practice discussing it or telling your story naturally.
 By doing so repeatedly you will inevitably develop a flow to what you are saying.